 Does this medication order say Avandia or Coumadin?
-To a patient, the difference could be damaging – or even life-threatening.

 “You could pull up multiple examples of errors caused by illegible handwriting,” says Dr. Alain Gagnon, CST Chief Medical Information Officer (PHSA).